StampedeStudios/FruitGlaidators/README.md

 2. **Release** - After a successful build, the workflow creates a new release on GitHub and attaches the game build as an artifact.
 3. **Deploy** - Finally, the workflow deploys the game to itch.io by uploading the artifact to a specific game project.

-To set up the deployment for your own game, you need to configure the necessary secrets and adjust the workflow file located at `.github/workflows/build-and-deploy.yml` to match your project's needs.
-Refer to the official documentation of GitHub Actions and itch.io for more information.
+To set up the deployment for your game, you need to configure the necessary secrets and adjust the workflow file located at `.github/workflows/build-and-deploy.yml` to match your project's needs.
+Please look at the official documentation of GitHub Actions and itch.io for more information.

 ## Next Steps
+There are no current plans to work on this project any further but if ever someone will pick it up from here, there are a few things to correct:

+- [ ] Handle the difficulty curve.
+Apparently, the first level it's very hard to complete and makes many players stop playing on the very first try.
+- [ ] Add more levels.
+5 playable levels are currently implemented, however, there's the potential, with the currently implemented mechanics, to design a few more.
+- [ ] Add music in the background
+- [ ] Add a tutorial section, in the game jam version we assumed that everyone knew the famous game: *Snake*.
+We were wrong.
+- [ ] Add sound effects when a character is close to being ate